allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 BigFlow is a framework, not a scaffold.
 There is very little code generated.
 You can manipulate configuration to build a custom project setup.

-For scheduling, BigFlow uses Google Cloud Composer, which is a super easy to set up version of [Airflow](https://airflow.apache.org/), hosted on GCP.
+For scheduling BigFlow uses Google Cloud Composer, which is a super easy to set up version of [Airflow](https://airflow.apache.org/) hosted on GCP.
 Airflow is not a part of local development though.

 ## Deployment

 When you want to run a workflow (data processing pipeline) on Airflow, you need to deploy it.
 Let's start by describing the vanilla deployment process in Python.
-How it's done when you don't have any tools but a bare Composer?
+How is it done when you don't have any tools but a bare Composer?
 The key concept is Composer's DAGs folder.
 It's a Cloud Storage bucket mounted on Airflow.
 This is the place where you upload DAG files and workflows' code.